-Answer Questions 6 and 6.a if the incident occurred in conjunction with an extreme weather event such as a hurricane, tropical storm, or tornado.
-If an extreme weather event related to something other than a hurricane, tropical storm, or tornado was involved, indicate Other and describe the event in the space provided.
+Answer 6a if the incident occurred in conjunction with an extreme weather event.
+If the extreme weather was something other than those listed, indicate Other and describe the event in the space provided.

 G3 - Excavation Damage

 Excavation Damage includes a release or failure resulting directly from excavation damage by operator's personnel (oftentimes referred to as "first party" excavation damage) or by the operator's contractor (oftentimes referred to as "second party" excavation damage) or by people or contractors not associated with the operator (oftentimes referred to as "third party" excavation damage).
 Also, this section includes a release or failure determined to have resulted from previous damage due to excavation activity.
 For damage from outside forces OTHER than excavation which results in a release, use G2 - Natural Force Damage or G4 - Other Outside Force, as appropriate.
 Also, for a strike, physical contact, or other damage to a gas distribution system or facility that apparently was NOT related to excavation and that results in a delayed or eventual release, report the incident under G4 as "Previous Mechanical Damage NOT related to Excavation."